-S3.2.2.6 Dams and Fetuses
+\$3.2.5 Dams and Fetuses

 Prerequisites for the sensation of pain, distress, or pleasurable experiences are sentience and consciousness.
 Both are necessary for animals to experience either positive or negative states.
-Behavioral and EEG evidence indicates that mammalian fetuses are insentient and unconscious throughout the first 75% to 80% of gestation.432 As neuronal pathways between the cerebral cortex and thalamus become better established, the fetus develops the capacity for sentience.
-However, while maintained within the protected environment of the animal's uterus it remains in an unconscious state due to the presence of eight or more neuroinhibitors that act on the cerebral cortex of the fetus to maintain it in the sleep-like state of unconsciousness.
-At birth, the combined effects of reduced neuroinhibition and onset of neuroactivation contribute to gradual arousal of the mammalian newborn into a state of consciousness that occurs within minutes to several hours after birth.432
+Behavioral and EEG evidence indicates that mammalian fetuses are insentient and unconscious throughout the first 75% to 80% of gestation.23 As neuronal pathways between the cerebral cortex and thalamus become better established, the fetus develops the capacity for sentience.
+However, while maintained within the protected environment of the animal's uterus it remains in an unconscious state due to the presence of 8 or more neuroinhibitors that act on the cerebral cortex of the fetus to maintain it in the sleep-like state of unconsciousness.
+At birth, the combined effects of reduced neuroinhibition and onset of neuroactivation contribute to gradual arousal of the mammalian newborn into a state of consciousness that occurs within minutes to several hours after birth.23

 These observations indicate that the fetus does not suffer as if drowning in amniotic fluid when the dam is euthanized; nor is it likely to experience pain associated with other types of invasive procedures in utero.
 These studies also support the rationale for international guidelines on the handling of fetuses suggesting that fetuses should not be removed from the uterus before the EEG is most likely to be isoelectric.
-For example, when animals are euthanized by physical methods that include exsanguination, delaying removal of the fetus from the uterus for a minimum of 5 minutes after hemorrhaging has ceased generally assures a substantial amount of anoxia-induced damage to the cerebral cortex that will normally prevent progression toward a return to sensibility.482 If there is any doubt as to the fetus's level of consciousness, it should be euthanized immediately by captive bolt and adjunctive methods as appropriate.
+For example, when animals are euthanized by physical methods that include exsanguination, delaying removal of the fetus from the uterus for a minimum of 5 minutes after hemorrhaging has ceased generally assures a substantial amount of anoxia-induced damage to the cerebral cortex that will normally prevent progression toward a return to sensibility.
+166 If there is any doubt as to the fetus's level of consciousness, it should be euthanized immediately by captive bolt and adjunctive methods as appropriate.

-The unconscious state of the fetus also addresses the welfare concerns of those who fear that the collection of tissues (in particular, fetal calf blood by intracardiac puncture) from live fetuses in the immediate postslaughter period creates undue suffering.
-Although the heart may continue to beat (which is necessary for the successful collection of fetal blood), in the absence of breathing there is little likelihood of return to a state of consciousness.482 These are by no means insignificant concerns as there is high demand for fetal tissues to support laboratory research.
-A 2002 report483 suggests that world demand for fetal calf serum was 500,000 L/y and growing, a need that would require the harvest of at least 1,000,000 fetuses/y.
+It also addresses the welfare concerns of those who fear that the collection of tissues (in particular, fetal calf blood by intracardiac puncture) from live fetuses in the immediate postslaughter period creates undue suffering.
+Although the heart may continue to beat (which is necessary for the successful collection of fetal blood), in the absence of breathing there is little likelihood of return to a state of consciousness.
+166 Breathing can be prevented by clamping off the fetus's trachea or by delaying its removal from the uterus for 15 to 20 minutes after death of the dam.
+166 These are by no means insignificant concerns as there is high demand for fetal tissues to support laboratory research.
+A 2002 report167 suggests that world demand for fetal calf serum was 500,000 L/y and growing, a need that would require the harvest of at least 1,000,000 fetuses/y.